sebhoof/SolarAxionFlux/README.md

 Calculations of the axion flux from nuclear transitions were added later, published in the [EPJC]( https://doi.org/10.1140/epjc/s10052-022-10061-1) and also available on the [arXiv](https://arxiv.org/abs/2111.06407).

+### Axions as solar thermometers

+The folder [python/](python/) contains Python scripts for inverting the observed helioscope &ldquo;axion image&rdquo; to infer the solar temperature and Debye scale at different locations inside the Sun.
+More details to be added in the future, stay tuned...

 ## Installation

+### Requirements
-The code is written in C++ and contains Python files for data processing tasks.
-It only depends on the GSL library (v2.3 or higher) and, optionally, on Python v3.x to build Python wrappers with pybind11 (requires cython).
-The compiler needs to be compatible with the C++11 standard.
+The code is written in C++ and requires the GSL library (v2.3 or higher) for compilation.
+Optionally, if you want to build Python wrappers with pybind11, you also need Python v3.x and cython.
+The compiler must support the C++11 standard.

-A complete guide on how to install and test the code (requires CMAKE v3.12 or higher) is given below:
+### Steps
+To install and test the code, follow these steps:

+1. Install CMAKE (v3.12 or higher) if you don't have it already.
-* For Mac OS: use e.g. [Homebrew](https://brew.sh) to install CMAKE via `brew install cmake`.
+   - On Mac OS: use e.g. [Homebrew](https://brew.sh) to install CMAKE via `brew install cmake`.
+2. Install the GSL library.
-* For Mac OS: use e.g. [Homebrew](https://brew.sh) to install the GSL library via `brew install gsl`.
-For Linux: use `sudo apt-get install libgsl-dev` instead.
-If you do not have admin privileges on either operating system, you need to [install the GSL library from source](https://www.gnu.org/software/gsl/).
+   - On Mac OS: use e.g. [Homebrew](https://brew.sh) to install the GSL library via `brew install gsl`.
+   - On Linux: use `sudo apt-get install libgsl-dev` instead.
+   - If you don't have admin privileges on either operating system, you need to [install the GSL library from source](https://www.gnu.org/software/gsl/).
-* Clone this repo via `git clone https://github.com/sebhoof/SolarAxionFlux [foldername]`, where `[foldername]` can be replaced by a folder name of your choice.
+3. Clone this repo via `git clone https://github.com/sebhoof/SolarAxionFlux [foldername]`, where `[foldername]` can be replaced by a folder name of your choice.
-* Use the latest `master` branch (no need to do anything) or checkout the latest tagged version as a new branch (e.g. `git checkout v0.8b -b [some_branch_name]`).
+4. Use the latest `master` branch (no need to do anything) or checkout a tagged version as a new branch (e.g. `git checkout v0.8b -b [some_branch_name]`).
-* Set up a directory via `cd [foldername]`, `mkdir build`, and `cd build/`.
+5. Set up a directory via `cd [foldername]`, `mkdir build`, and `cd build/`.
-* In most cases `cmake ..` and then `make` should build everything.
+6. In most cases `cmake ..` and then `make` should build everything.
 If this fails, consult the [Troubleshooting](#troubleshooting) section.

+To validate your installation, you may use the `test_library` executable in the `bin/` folder to run a simple test program.
+If you installed the Python frontend, you can also run this test from a Python 3 terminal or notebook via `from lib import pyaxionflux as afl` (assuming you are in `[foldername]` or added `[foldername]` to your `PYTHONPATH` variable) and `afl.test_module()`.
+In either case, the output can be found in the `[foldername]/results/` folder.

 ## How to get started
 We include the simple Jupyter notebook [examples.ipynb](examples.ipynb), which demonstrates a few of the capabilities available through the Python frontend (needs to be installed).